ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 - M365-collaboration
 - essentials-manage
 search.appverid:
-description: "Learn how to restrict users from creation SharePoint sites using Restricted site creation."
+description: "Learn how to restrict users from creation SharePoint sites using restricted site creation."
 ---

 # Restrict SharePoint site creation

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-The Restricted site creation feature lets IT administrators use SharePoint Online PowerShell to designate which Microsoft Entra groups in their tenant can create SharePoint sites.
+The restricted site creation feature lets IT administrators use [SharePoint Online PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell#getting-started-with-sharepoint-online-powershell) to designate which Microsoft Entra security groups in their tenant can create SharePoint sites.

-You can choose between two ways to manage site creation within your tenant: deny mode (specified groups are unable to create sites) and allow mode (only the specified groups are allowed to create sites).
-Once enabled for your tenant, Restricted site creation is set to deny mode by default.
+You can choose between two ways to manage site creation within your tenant: deny mode (the specified groups are unable to create sites) and allow mode (only the specified groups are allowed to create sites).
+Once enabled for your tenant, restricted site creation is set to deny mode by default.

-Restricted site creation policy only controls the provisioning capability and not the site access permissions.
+Restricted site creation policies only control site provisioning capabilities and not site access permissions.

 > [!NOTE]
 > The sites in scope for this feature are SharePoint team sites (group-connected and classic), communication sites, OneDrive, and all sites.